martinzwm/lane-detection/README.md

   >
 </p>

 5. Use [Hough Transform](https://towardsdatascience.com/lines-detection-with-hough-transform-84020b3b1549) to find the lines.
 This is a lot more efficient and robust to noise than search for line at every possible position/orientation.
-Time complexity of the former is O(# of pixels) vs time complexity of the latter is O(# of pixels * # of directions).
+Time complexity of the former is O(# of lane pixels) vs time complexity of the latter is O(# of lane pixels * # of directions).
 - A straight line could be represented by 2 parameters (slope and y-int).
 However, if the line is vertical, the slope would be inf and this would cause problems.
 So instead, we use rho and theta to represent a straight line.
 <p align="center">
   <img src="images/hough_transform.png"